New Introductory Lectures on the System of Transcendental Qabala: Release and reception

 Two tracks from New Introductory Lectures on the System of Transcendental Qabala were released as singles before the album's release.
 "Tense Stage" was the lead single of the record, released on May 26, 2016.
 The track also had an official music video containing 3D visuals by AUJIK, which was honored by Fact magazine as one of the "best videos" for the week of June 19, 2016.
 The second single of New Introductory Lectures was "Ontological Love", premiered by Paper magazine on June 23.
 The album was released on Hunt-Hendrix's label YLYLCYN on July 15, 2016.
 Hemmerling, who graded New Introductory Lectures on the System of Transcendental Qabala a B, called the album a "brisk, exhilarating listening experience, and one that helps to clarify Liturgy’s divisive creative arc."
 He also wrote that "these peculiar compositions are able to take on a life of their own, and give hints of brilliance where once there appeared folly."
-Lozano was more negative towards the album, scoring it a 3.5 out of ten: "He is bold enough to say that his music, his career, will be a Wagnerian Gesamtkunstwerk, a total artwork so engrossing and multivalent that it speaks to all walks of life.
-And yet his music, time and again, is treated like an afterthought, just another piece of a larger and more pointless scheme of self-aggrandizement."
+Lozano was more negative towards the album, scoring it a 3.5 out of ten: "[She] is bold enough to say that [her] music, [her] career, will be a Wagnerian Gesamtkunstwerk, a total artwork so engrossing and multivalent that it speaks to all walks of life.
+And yet [her] music, time and again, is treated like an afterthought, just another piece of a larger and more pointless scheme of self-aggrandizement."